jdeacon27/composer-dates-quiz/README.md

 I was an Eclipse user long ago.
 I wanted to get up-to-date with using Eclipse (Java) with Maven and git.
 So this is a little play project.

-It will read a database of composer names and dates and quizzes the user.
-It's at v0.1, the first working version.
+It will read a database of composer names and dates and then quizz the user for the composer's dates.
+It's reached the point where it's runnable working from an unsophisticated GUI.
+If you get both the birth and death dates correct, you'll be told so.
+If you omit either or both dates, or get any dates wrong, you will be shown the correct dates.
+Use the Tab and Enter keys or the mouse.

 It is moderately object oriented.